-TOEFL 22 and below or IELTS 6.5 and below Speakers will likely struggle in the areas described above.
+TOEFL 20 - 22 or IELTS 6.5 Speakers will likely struggle in the areas described above.
 They may also have listening comprehension issues.
 Students with these speaking scores should be prepared to work on their oral proficiency for one to three semesters.
-Generally, the lower your score, the more time it will take to meet the GSAS Oral English Language Requirement.
+Students who receive department support and are able to put in consistent effort in an English communication skills course tend to make progress faster than students who are unable to commit to language development as one of their priorities.
+Generally, the lower your score, the more time it will take to meet the requirement.